-There are lots of things you have to get right to do well at SEO, but there are also things you can get wrong.
-Here are 19 SEO mistakes that people most often make, and how to avoid them.
+There are lots of things you have to get right to do well at SEO.
+But there are also things you can get wrong.
+Here are 19 SEO mistakes you should avoid at all costs.

 Listen to a podcast of this article: '10 Common SEO Mistakes & How To Avoid Them' (11 mins 02 secs)

-This might seem rather obvious - but it's amazing the number of people who write about what they want to write instead of what people are searching for.
+This might seem the obvious of SEO mistakes - but it's amazing the number of people who write about what they want to write instead of what people are searching for.

 The only way you'll do well in SEO is by writing content that people are searching for.

 And the only way to know if there's an audience for the topic you want to write about is through keyword research.

 In other words, is there search volume for the topic you want to write about?

 But search volume is only half of the equation: you also need to look at the competition for that keyword.
 If the competition is too high, you’ll never rank on Page #1 for that topic.